lzim/teampsd/resources/training_guides/mtl_how_osf/osf_project_registration.md

 ## Instructions

 ### Prior to registering a project:
--	Know what type of registration form do you need? where are you now with your project?
+-	Know what type of registration form you need?
+Where are you now with your project?
     - [(1) Understanding Registration Forms](https://help.osf.io/hc/en-us/articles/360019738794-Understand-Registration-Forms), you can also click on the (i) icon during registration process for the same information found here
 -	Are you waiting for something on your project?
 Embargo or publicize immediately?
     -	OSF can leave the registration in embargo for up to 4 years